Trail Tips and Etiquette

 Slow down for your fellow riders.
 Care is required when passing or meeting fellow OHV enthusiasts on narrow trails.
 Let the other rider know your intentions.
 Stay on the trail so you do not flatten vegetation or widen the trail.

 Be an ambassador to non-motorized trail users including livestock and wildlife.
 Your trails are always in danger of being closed.
-Leave other riders with a good impression of your sport.
+Leave other recreation users with a good impression of your sport.
 Always yield the trail to non-motorized users.